eugenegardner/IGVEugene/README.md

 Load Trio Data into IGV.

 This is a short script that slices bams at a provided set of coordinates and then loads them into IGV interactively.
 The script then pauses for user input with a prompt on the quality of the site.
-After running, the script then dumps all variant (with coordinate and proband name) qualities.
+Depending on user input after running, the script either dumps all variant (with coordinate and proband name) qualities to STDOUT or a provided user file.

 ## Options